Reading and Writing lists to a file in Python

 Here is the text file gfg.txt created:

-The file is opened with the open() method in a mode within the with block, the a argument will append text to an existing text file.
+The file is opened with the open() method in w mode within the with block, the argument will write text to an existing text file with the help of readlines().
 The with block ensures that once the entire block is executed the file is closed automatically.

 Below is the text file gfg.txt: